hanakoa/cirrus/README.md

 In the era of Docker and Kubernetes, containers and pods are expected to be ephemeral.
 They can go down at any moment.
-If that happens, they have no way of relinquishing their node IDs.
+If that happens, they have no way of relinquishing their node IDs, and so that node ID is essentially lost.

-So we need a coordinated solution for managing node IDs and for detecting which node IDs can requisitioned and reallocated.
+Fortunately, checking for "stale" IDs is super easy, so we can ensure we have a dynamic and reliable way of re-requisitioning and reallocating node IDs.

 ## What does Frost do?
 Frost maintains two maps of app IDs.